+The Union may host meetings at worksites where OCSEA is customarily permitted and space is available.
+These meetings shall only be held during employee breaks, lunch, before or after shift, and during non-worktime.
+The Agency reserves the right to restrict access to the premises/building outside of premises/building hours.
+OCSEA shall provide no less than twenty-four (24) hours' notice to the Agency in advance of such meeting.
 The Union may request use of State property to hold meetings.
 Where feasible, the Employer will provide such space.
 Such meetings will not interrupt State work and will not involve employees who are working.
 Such requests will not be unreasonably denied.